core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The base attribute is not accepted to keep the registration interface simple;
 that rules out registration over CoAP-over-TCP or HTTP that would need to specify one.

-The following response codes are defined for this interface:
+The following response is expected on this interface:

 Success:
 : 2.04 "Changed".

-Failure:
-: 4.00 "Bad Request".
-Malformed request.

-Failure:
-: 5.03 "Service Unavailable".
-Service could not perform the operation.

-HTTP support:
-: NO

 For the second interaction triggered by the above, the registrant-ep takes the role of server and the RD the role of client.